justinpyvis/BrekkyWrap/content/newsletter/crazier-than-the-dot-com-era.md

 ---
 title: Crazier than the dot-com era
-date: 2021-12-06T08:49:38.649Z
+date: 2021-12-05T20:33:01.817Z
-description: States are closing borders again, is the great resignation losing steam?, crypto was smashed in less than an hour, Canada's running hot, Moderna can whip up a new vax very quickly, Turkey's in deeper in turmoil.
+description: States are closing borders again; is the great resignation losing steam; crypto smashed in an hour; Canada's running hot; Moderna is efficient;
+  and the ECB calls inflation a hump.
 author: justin
 intro: >-
   Good morning!
-The pandemic news was all about borders for a change (🙄) as SA's government [considered](https://www.adelaidenow.com.au/coronavirus/sa-health-is-set-to-announce-the-covid-situation-after-yesterdays-norwood-cluster-announcement/news-story/409fa8042bfdb90aaeb03250908ec07f) closing up shop just two weeks after reopening before standing firm, electing instead to use "speed bumps" such as additional testing of arrivals to delay Omicron's arrival.
+The pandemic news over the weekend was all about borders (for a change 🙄) after SA's government [considered](https://www.adelaidenow.com.au/coronavirus/sa-health-is-set-to-announce-the-covid-situation-after-yesterdays-norwood-cluster-announcement/news-story/409fa8042bfdb90aaeb03250908ec07f) closing up shop just two weeks after reopening.
+It eventually decided to stand firm, electing instead to use "speed bumps" such as additional testing of arrivals to delay Omicron's arrival.

-  As we've come to expect the WA government had no such trepidation, [re-erecting its hard border](https://www.perthnow.com.au/news/coronavirus/wa-puts-hard-border-back-up-with-south-australia-after-18-new-covid-19-cases-detected-c-4792447) with SA for the first time since August, banning all arrivals from SA except for a small list of travellers such as military, government officials and those with police exemptions.
+  As we've come to expect the WA government had no such qualms, [re-erecting its hard border](https://www.perthnow.com.au/news/coronavirus/wa-puts-hard-border-back-up-with-south-australia-after-18-new-covid-19-cases-detected-c-4792447) with SA for the first time since August, banning everyone except for a small group of travellers including military, government officials and those with police exemptions.

-  Explaining the move, Premier McGowan said "I just don’t want us to get COVID cases before such time as we have high levels of vaccination over 90 per cent and that’s why our approach is so cautious."
+  Explaining the move, Premier McGowan said "I just don't want us to get COVID cases before such time as we have high levels of vaccination over 90% and that's why our approach is so cautious."

   QLD also [tightened its border](https://www.adelaidenow.com.au/coronavirus/northern-territory-western-australia-toughen-border-rules-with-sa-as-covid-cases-grow/news-story/f523b18996fdec94b2c867737df6ab5d), requiring all arrivals from SA to undertake "14 days mandatory home or hotel quarantine".

+  Elsewhere:

-  Moving on, ahead of a planned reopening on 15 December Tasmania's government [removed](https://www.abc.net.au/news/2021-12-03/dancing-limits-out-but-vaccination-a-requirement-tas-venues/100672236) all restrictions on "stand-up drinking" (we preferred NSW's "vertical drinking"!) but – and it's a big BUT – it will also 'lock out' the unvaccinated from "any venue where alcohol is served".[](https://www.perthnow.com.au/news/coronavirus/wa-puts-hard-border-back-up-with-south-australia-after-18-new-covid-19-cases-detected-c-4792447)
+  * Ahead of a planned reopening on 15 December, Tasmania's government [removed](https://www.abc.net.au/news/2021-12-03/dancing-limits-out-but-vaccination-a-requirement-tas-venues/100672236) all restrictions on "stand-up drinking" (we preferred NSW's "vertical drinking"!) but – and it's a big BUT – it will also 'lock out' the unvaccinated from "any venue where alcohol is served".[](https://www.perthnow.com.au/news/coronavirus/wa-puts-hard-border-back-up-with-south-australia-after-18-new-covid-19-cases-detected-c-4792447)

-  Elsewhere, it seems Victoria's controversial vaccine mandates [could be scrapped](https://www.heraldsun.com.au/coronavirus/when-victorias-vax-mandate-will-be-scrapped/news-story/62c206258dcf07d821003f21fca54af3) "as early as January", because the "high rate of vaccinations, the passing of the pandemic Bill which sidelines the chief health officer, and the high-profile incidents of violence have led to a change in thinking".
+  * It seems Victoria's controversial vaccine mandates [could be scrapped](https://www.heraldsun.com.au/coronavirus/when-victorias-vax-mandate-will-be-scrapped/news-story/62c206258dcf07d821003f21fca54af3) "as early as January", because the "high rate of vaccinations, the passing of the pandemic Bill which sidelines the chief health officer, and the high-profile incidents of violence have led to a change in thinking".

-  More than 90% of Victorians are double vaxxed (aged 12+) and Premier Andrews said the mandates were "based on health advice", so we wonder what threshold he – or rather, his secretive "health advice" – has in mind for their abolition (it must be 95%, right?).
+  More than 90% of Victorians are already double vaxxed (aged 12+) and Premier Andrews said the mandates were "based on health advice", so we wonder what number he – or rather, his secretive "health advice" – has in mind for their abolition.
 marketcommentary: >-
   The **US S&P500** closed Friday down 0.84% following a disappointing nonfarm payrolls report that showed growth of 210,000 in November, less than half the